Anaïs Nin: Personal life

 According to her diaries, Vol. 1, 1931–1934, Nin shared a bohemian lifestyle with Henry Miller during her time in Paris.
-Her husband Guiler is not mentioned anywhere in the published edition of the 1930s parts of her diary (Vol. 1–2) although the opening of Vol. 1 makes it clear that she is married, and the introduction suggests her husband refused to be included in the published diaries.
-The diaries edited by her second husband, after her death, tell that her union with Miller was very passionate and physical, and that she believed that it was a pregnancy by him that she aborted in 1934.
+Her husband Guiler is not mentioned in the published edition of the 1930s parts of her diary (Vol. 1–2), though the opening of Vol. 1 makes clear that she is married, and the introduction suggests her husband declined to be included in the published diaries.
+The diaries edited by her second husband, after her death, say that her relationship with Miller was very passionate and physical, and that she believed that it was a pregnancy by him that was stillborn in 1934.

-In 1947, at the age of 44, she met former actor Rupert Pole in a Manhattan elevator on her way to a party.
-The two ended up dating and traveled to California together; Pole was sixteen years her junior.
+In 1947, at age 44, Nin met former actor Rupert Pole in a Manhattan elevator on her way to a party.
+The two began a relationship and traveled to California together; Pole was 16 years her junior.
 On March 17, 1955, while still married to Guiler, she married Pole at Quartzsite, Arizona, returning with him to live in California.
-Guiler remained in New York City and was unaware of Nin's second marriage until after her death in 1977, though biographer Deirdre Bair alleges that Guiler knew what was happening while Nin was in California, but consciously "chose not to know".
+Guiler remained in New York City and was unaware of Nin's second marriage until after her death in 1977, though biographer Deirdre Bair alleges that Guiler knew what was happening while Nin was in California but consciously "chose not to know".

-Nin referred to her simultaneous marriages as her "bicoastal trapeze".
+Nin called her simultaneous marriages her "bicoastal trapeze".
 According to Deidre Bair:

-In 1966, Nin had her marriage with Pole annulled, due to the legal issues arising from both Guiler and Pole trying to claim her as a dependent on their federal tax returns.
-Though the marriage was annulled, Nin and Pole continued to live together as if they were married, up until her death in 1977.
-According to Barbara Kraft, prior to her death Anaïs had written to Hugh Guiler asking for his forgiveness.
-He responded by writing how meaningful his life had been because of her.
+In 1966, Nin had her marriage with Pole annulled due to the legal issues arising from both Guiler and Pole trying to claim her as a dependent on their tax returns, but she and Pole continued to live together as if married until her death.
+According to Barbara Kraft, Nin wrote to Guiler asking for his forgiveness.
+He responded by saying how meaningful his life had been because of her.

-After Guiler's death in 1985, the unexpurgated versions of her journals were commissioned by Pole.
-Six volumes have appeared (Henry and June, Fire, Incest, Nearer the Moon, Mirages, and Trapeze).
-Pole arranged for Guiler's ashes to be scattered in the same area where Anaïs's ashes were scattered, a place called Mermaid Cove off the Pacific coast.
-Pole died in July 2006.
+After Guiler's death in 1985, Pole commissioned the unexpurgated versions of Nin's journals.
+Six volumes have been published: Henry and June, Fire, Incest, Nearer the Moon, Mirages, and Trapeze.
+Pole arranged for Guiler's ashes to be scattered in the same area where Nin's ashes were, Mermaid Cove in Santa Monica Bay.
+Pole died in 2006.